brempavel/pw/readme.md

 - 28 Jun 24, george, Pavel, research.
 Played with Phaser, Pavel implemented a simple version of the game and created good enough references of the character to make animation sprites out of it.
-George researched more papers and came to conclusion it would be easier to use PixiJS, a part of Phaser responsible for rendering.
+George researched more articles and came to conclusion it would be easier to use PixiJS, a part of Phaser responsible for rendering.
 Actually, its old and a bit dated version.
 We can’t use its physics engine, and everything else it provides is easy to re-implement.
   George have started the project’s battle field and went to bed at 5am.

 - 29 Jun 24, george, Pavel, implementation.
 George finished (not really) the resising auto-fitting logic.
 Pavel bootstrapped the logic for controlling the